sm2774us/full_stack_interview_prep_2021/README.md

 the **`input`** through the use of the **`for`** attribute.

 ##### Q4.
 The **`small`** element
-Describe when it’s appropriate to use the **`small`** element and provide an example.
+Describe when it's appropriate to use the **`small`** element and provide an example.

 ##### A4.
 In HTML 4.01 the **`small`** element was a presentational element to mark up smaller text.
 [In HTML5](https://www.w3.org/TR/html5/text-level-semantics.html#the-small-element) it should be used semantically to represent legal disclaimers, caveats, and so on.
-The text may well be "small", but this isn’t required.
+The text may well be "small", but this isn't required.

 An example of its use is shown below: